ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

 {: #installutilsclin8}
 {: step}

-Ensure that your system is updated and includes the `iscsi-initiator-utils` and `device-mapper-multipath` packages.
+Make sure that your system is updated and includes the `iscsi-initiator-utils` and `device-mapper-multipath` packages.

 1. Use the following command to install the packages.